progressivepull/Salesforce/Platform_Developer_I/Apex_Triggers/Bulk_Apex_Triggers/Problem_&_Solution.md

 * 🔗 Associates each task with its corresponding Opportunity using WhatId.

 Want to add an Owner assignment or a follow-up date?
 You can easily extend it with more fields like OwnerId, DueDate, or Status.

+# Error
+We tried to insert Opportunity records as part of the challenge check, but the insert failed.
+Error: thException: OPP_INSERT | System.DmlException: Insert failed.
+First exception on row 0; first error: REQUIRED_FIELD_MISSING, Required fields are missing: [Discount_Percent__c]: [Discount_Percent__c]